irhamrzdy/irhamrzdy/README.md

 I'm a Boy with Coding as hobbies?

-Well, that's hobby turns into my job, lmao:laughing:. <br/>
+Well, thats hobby turns into my job, lmao:laughing:. <br/>
 Currently I am work as Backend Web Developer.
 Which produce API for Frontend, but sometimes as Fullstack also :zzz:.

 Want to know more about me?
 Just looking to get :coffee: ?
 Reach me out via email: irhamrzdy@gmail.com